 Handicapped parking is available across the street from the main gate.
 You must have a handicapped parking pass issued by one of the 50 states or a doctor's note.
 Florida State Troopers control the handicapped parking area and have total control over who parks there.
 Don't argue with them and don't try to fool them.

 There are many daily scheduled activities for your enjoyment and the following paragraphs will provide some advice on how to make the best use of your time.
-Admission is $7 for adults, $5 for children.
+Admission is $10 for adults, $5 for school-age children.
+Preschool children are admitted for free.

 Friday is the day when thousands of students invade the site with their teachers and parents to learn more about the Civil War.
 There are medical, cavalry, artillery and infantry demonstrations.
 Some students are here just to roam, talk to the reenactors and absorb history.
 Others have definite history assignments they are working on, everything from books to audio and photographic projects.
 If you wish your child to attend, ask your school to contact the Florida Park Service at (386) 397-2733, visit http://www.floridastateparks.org/olusteebattlefield/default.cfm, or e-mail email@example.com.
 Many home-schoolers bring their children to Olustee to absorb this period of our history "in the flesh."